-Learning how to draw well requires that you view the things in front of you with what artists call an “innocent eye”.
+Learning how to draw well requires that you view the things in front of you with an “innocent eye”.

-If you are thinking “apple” when drawing an apple, you will not get a very accurate drawing of the apple in front of you.
+If you are thinking “apple” when drawing an apple, you will not get a very accurate drawing.
 This is because we are used to thinking in visual symbols.

 Unfortunately, I have never seen an actual apple look like that.
 When looking at an apple carefully, you can see the stem comes from the middle of the apple, not the top.
-You will discover that it is asymmetrical and has bumps and all sorts of other delights waiting for a careful eye to discover them.
+You will discover that it is asymmetrical.
+It also has bumps and all sorts of other delights waiting for a careful eye to discover them.

 Seeing with your eyes, and not assumptions and symbols, is the essence of having an “innocent eye“.

-With a well-trained eye, you can pull information out of thin air, extract joy from every day occurrences, and be drawn into a world of aesthetic pleasure.
-It’s like learning to see the entire world all over again, with all of the exciting discoveries waiting to be explored by your visual senses.
+With a well-trained eye, you can pull information out of thin air.
+You can extract joy from every day occurrences, and be drawn into a world of aesthetic pleasure.
+It’s like learning to see the entire world all over again.
+You get a fresh eye to explore new visual discoveries.

-When you learn how to draw really well, all of a sudden you are calling others over to look at a curl of a leaf, the strange color of the sidewalk patch, and the atmospheric effects created on the horizon.
-You become more careful and deliberate in your descriptions, and your communication skillset is expanded with new vocabulary and detailed accuracy.
+When you learn how to draw really well, all of a sudden you are calling others over to look at a curl of a leaf.
+Or maybe the strange color of the sidewalk patch, or the atmospheric effects created on the horizon.
+You become more careful and deliberate in your descriptions.
+Your communication skillset is expanded with new vocabulary and detailed accuracy.

 Through drawing, you gain the ability to read visual cues and how they affect you and those around you.
 You can control the visual manipulation thrown at you by advertisers and others vying for your attention and wallet.